Seawater desalination in Australia: Desalination plants

-The availability of renewable resources as well as their fluctuation in electricity production from region to region requires a customized design for each desalination facility.
-In order to maintain steady-state operations, many facilities utilize renewable energy while connected to a smart grid, importing or exporting energy to the plant as required.
-The Perth Seawater Desalination Plant utilizes this strategy, where 48 wind turbines produce 80MW on the Emu Downs Wind Farm to provide an overall 24MW to the desalination plant.
-Electrical energy from the renewable energy can also be stored in storage batteries and utilized when needed.
-As seen in the PV-powered RO system in Gillen Bore, Australia; producing 1,200 L/d.
-Or if the plant is not required full-time, it can operate using the power as it becomes available.
-In 2005 a PV-powered hybrid UF/RO filtration system providing 764 liters per day tolerated well power variation from changing weather conditions.
+The availability of renewable resources and their fluctuation in electricity production from region to region requires a customised design for each desalination facility.
+In order to maintain steady-state operations, many facilities utilise renewable energy while connected to a smart grid, importing or exporting energy to the plant as required.
+The Perth Seawater Desalination Plant utilises this strategy, where 48 wind turbines produce 80MW on the Emu Downs Wind Farm to provide 24MW to the desalination plant.

+Electrical energy from the renewable energy can be stored in storage batteries and utilised when needed.
+As seen in the PV-powered RO system in Gillen Bore, Australia, producing 1,200 L/d.
+If the plant is not required full-time, it can operate using the power as it becomes available.
+In 2005, a PV-powered hybrid UF/RO filtration system providing 764 litres per day, tolerated well power variation from changing weather conditions.